ghadiaravi13/ghadiaravi13.github.io/_posts/2023-01-15-multi-arm-bandits.md

 Here, $\varepsilon$ is a hyperparameter that controls exploitation v/s exploration ratio.
 Although it might seem very trivial, the method works better than the greedy method for many cases.
 Infact it is asymptotically guaranteed to be better than or equal to the greedy method $\forall \varepsilon < 1$

+I'll try to go into the details of other methods of solving an n-armed bandit problem in a seperate blog post.
+Until next blog... :v: